 I met David in the late 1980s in San Francisco, shortly after he had moved from New York, following a series of evictions from live/work spaces he had carved out in unheated storefronts in post-industrial semi-wastelands, before the real estate industry had given them names like Tribeca.
 His many housing troubles had included legal proceedings and broken friendships.
 David went through stories familiar to many artists: landlords turning off electricity, turning off water, and other hostile gestures designed to force out inconvenient tenants who were often the ones who had made the lofts habitable in the first place.

-Frustrated by the constant instability of housing in New York, David had driven across the country with his girlfriend Marge Lurie because his art dealer, Allan Stone (1932-2006), who lived in Purchase, New York, had just bought a large building — which had been a boys’ reformatory, then the Rudolph Schaeffer School of Design — on lower Potrero Hill in San Francisco, and suggested that David live there while looking for a more permanent space.
-While the main building was being gutted and remodeled into a vacation home to house and show Stone’s vast collection of modern, contemporary, African, tribal, and folk art, David and Marge moved into the little house next door, which David, master carpenter that he was, rebuilt into a beautiful living space and studio.
+Frustrated by the constant instability of housing in New York, David had driven across the country because his art dealer, Allan Stone (1932–2006), who lived in Purchase, New York, had just bought a large building — which had been a boys’ reformatory, then the Rudolph Schaeffer School of Design — on lower Potrero Hill in San Francisco, and suggested that David live there while looking for a more permanent space.
+While the main building was being gutted and remodeled into a vacation home to house and show Stone’s vast collection of modern, contemporary, African, tribal, and folk art, David moved into the little house next door and rebuilt it into a beautiful living space and studio.

 When I met David, I lived in one of those situations that doesn’t exist anymore for non-rich people in San Francisco: a two-bedroom flat at the top of Telegraph Hill (if you leaned out the window, you could see the Golden Gate Bridge), for $500 a month.
 My Italian landlord lived in the top flat, and I never had a lease, but I had lived there for over 10 years with various roommates (the rent never went up; why would I move?) when I started seeing David.
 After I moved in with him on Potrero Hill, I held onto to my place, “subletting” it to my roommate for two years, until the rent finally went up, and I gave it up.
 I lived with David in the little house attached to Allan’s big house for 14 years.